StanForever/awesome-websites/README.md

 * [http://deadpixelbuddy.com](http://deadpixelbuddy.com/) : The tool that detects dead pixels on your screen.
 * [https://www.davidc.net/sites/default/subnets/subnets.html](https://www.davidc.net/sites/default/subnets/subnets.html) : Visual Subnet Calculator for those folks working in Computer Networking.
 * [https://dualmonitorbackgrounds.com](https://dualmonitorbackgrounds.com/) : Welcome to the largest dedicated dual monitor backgrounds website on the internet.
 Dual monitor backgrounds (AKA dual screen wallpapers) are backgrounds that span two screens 🖥 🖥
+* [https://deriveit.org](https://deriveit.org/) : A simpler way to prepare for coding interviews.
+Learn a fundamental approach to solving coding problems, and finally know you're ready for your coding interviews.

 ## E :
 * [https://explainshell.com](https://explainshell.com/) : Write down a command-line to see the help text that matches each argument. :shell: